Frequently asked questions

 - Targeted optimization programs.
 Our best-in-class assessment allows us to identify exactly where the problem is, which means we can develop optimization protocols that fix what needs to be fixed and leave the rest alone.
 We get to the core of your issues, no matter what they are.

 - Proven outcomes.
 We have an excellent track record for optimizing traumatic brain injury, ADHD, PDD, autism, mild cognitive impairment, addiction, and several other conditions.
 For every brain we map and optimize, the information goes into a database and tells us how well the assessment and optimization are working and what we can do to improve it.

 - Advanced clinical delivery model.
 We’re seasoned experts in telemedicine: our Neuroengineering Coach is right there with you for every session, ensuring proper placement of the sensors and confirming you are performing the correct set of brain training exercises.

 - Experience in brain imaging and optimization.
-15,000 and counting.
-That is how many brains – read clients – we have helped over the course of their professional careers.
+21,000 and counting.
+That is how many clients we have helped over the course of our professional careers.
 This puts us years ahead of other similar companies and programs.
-It typically takes close to twenty years for new techniques to migrate from academic/teaching hospitals and become standard clinical practice.
+It typically takes close to twenty years for new techniques to migrate from academic/teaching hospitals and become standard practice.
 You don’t have to wait twenty years: with Neurologics, you can benefit from our qEEG-based Neuroengineering today.